March 18, 2021 Due to their size, ants are often overlooked as nothing more than…

 Ants are wired for self-preservation.
 If they sense a threat, it will affect their behavior patterns.
 One of the worst outcomes that can result from spraying ants is called budding which is when a single ant colony splits into multiple colonies in response to a perceived threat.
 So, instead of having one colony to deal with, you now have two, three, or more which is the opposite of solving the problem!

-Another problem with DIY ant sprays is that they don't address the root of the problem.
+Another problem with DIY ant sprays is that store-bought ant sprays and powders often target visible ants, but do little to address the root of the problem—the nest.
 They attack the symptoms.
 Sure, you'll kill some ants.
 But that colony will send more ants into your home to replace them.

 Some homeowners turn to baits to stop ant infestations.
 But those baits are often implemented incorrectly and end up being ineffective.
 For effective ant control, the right baits need to be selected and to choose the correct bait, you have to be able to properly identify the ant species in your home.
 It is also important to place bait stations in the right places; if you don't, they won't do anything to help your problem.

-The reason professional ant control is better than DIY ant control lies more in the education of the pest control professional than it does in the products being used.
-Pest control professionals are highly-trained and experienced in dealing with a variety of different ant species and know the correct ant control products to use and the right amount of those products to apply.
+The reason licensed ant control exterminators are better than DIY ant control lies more in the education of the pest control professional than it does in the products being used.
+Pest control professionals are highly trained and experienced in dealing with a variety of different ant species and know the correct ant control products to use and the right amount of those products to apply.

-If a professional uses sprays, they will be used for their intended purpose: exclusion.
-EPA-approved products will be used in accordance with all established safety guidelines and only applied to targeted areas of vulnerability.
+If ant control exterminators use sprays, they will be used for their intended purpose: exclusion.
+EPA-approved pest control products will be used in accordance with all established safety guidelines and only applied to targeted areas of vulnerability.
 These treatments can be performed inside or outside the home.

-Sprays are a powerful tool in the hands of a pest control expert.
+Sprays are a powerful tool in the hands of ant control exterminators.
 They can be used to bolster vulnerable areas and reduce pest populations around the perimeter of a structure.
 However, in the hands of an untrained individual, they can lead to frustration and can even cause sickness.

-Pest control professionals have extensive training and experience in managing ants and other household pests.
-Not only do they deal with pest problems every day, but they are linked to a network of pest control professionals all across the country.
-This gives them the edge they need to outsmart insect, rodent, and wildlife pests.
+Ant control exterminators have extensive training and experience in managing ants and other household pests.
+Not only do ant control exterminators deal with pest problems every day, but they are linked to a network of ant control exterminators in North Carolina and all across the country.
+This gives them the edge they need to outsmart insects, rodents, and wildlife pests.